 Do you really need cheese knives?

 The short answer is no, but they’re nice to have.
 You can certainly eat, serve and enjoy cheese without any special tools.
-But if you like to entertain and serve cheese to guests, a few cheese knives are quite handy and add a special touch to your cheese board.
+But if you like to entertain and serve cheese to guests, a few cheese knives are pretty handy and add a special touch to your cheeseboard.

 First things first: Dig into your cutlery drawers as you’ve most likely received a set of cheese knives in the past that are waiting patiently for the next supper dinner party.
 If so, dust them off immediately.